joseeden/All-Things-Docker-and-Kubernetes/lab13_Big_Project_Part1_Production_Workflow/README.md

 This allows us to modify the JS file and be applied to the application immediately without going through the entire process of rebuilding the image and running a new container.

 **Multiple shell parameters** We've been running the **docker run** command with the parameters and arguments.
-If you have a few parameters tadd, it's no problem to run them on the terminal.
-But this becomes tedious and is more prone to error if you're introducing several parameters when running this command.
+If you have a few parameters to add, it's no problem to run them on the terminal.
+But this becomes tedious and more prone to error if you're introducing several parameters when running this command.

 As a solution, we can define this parameters in a **docker-compose.yml** file in the same directory as the **dockerfile.dev**.